Background

 We may collect, store and use the following kinds of personal data:

-(a) information about your computer and about your visits to and use of this website, such as your IP address, geographical location, browser type, referral source, length of visit and number of page views;
+(a) information about your computer and about your visits to and use of this website, such as your IP address,

-(b) information relating to any transactions carried out between you and us on or in relation to this website, including information relating to any purchases you make of our goods or services;
+(b) information relating to any transactions carried out between you and us on or in relation to this website,

 (c) information that you provide to us for the purpose of registering with us;

-(d) information that you provide to us for the purpose of subscribing to our website services, email notifications and/or newsletters; and
+(d) information that you provide to us for the purpose of subscribing to our website services, email

 (e) any other information that you choose to send to us.